6eero/NewPass/README.md

 ## ⬇️ Installation
-To use NewPass, instalkle the apk from [release](https://github.com/6eero/NewPass/releases)
+To use NewPass, install the apk from [release](https://github.com/6eero/NewPass/releases)

 ...or follow these steps:
 1. Clone this repository.